 6. Protect your dog’s paws in the snow with Vaseline.

 First-time dog owner?
 Then you should know that dogs’ paws can be super sensitive to outside elements during dog walking.
-Apply vaseline on your dog’s paws to prevent salt and harmful chemicals from drying out his paws.
+Apply Vaseline as a DIY dog trick to prevent salt and harmful chemicals from drying out paws.

 7. Repurpose an old tennis ball by turning it into a treat dispenser.

+Here’s another DIY dog toy that’s fun and delicious.
 Cut a slit in a tennis ball, and squeeze to add dog treats.
+This idea is great for training puppies and for older dogs who still like to run around.

 Check out these other amazing ways to save on cat and dog supplies, too.

-8. Fill a clean syrup bottle with water and use it as a portable, squirtable water bottle.
+8. Fill an empty syrup bottle with water and use it as a portable, squirtable water bottle.

-9. Use a shower cap as a travel dog bowl.
+9. Use a shower cap as a DIY dog bowl when traveling.

+Okay, it’s not a traditional dog bowl, but you get the idea.
 You’ll have to hold it open for him, but it’ll take up almost zero space in a backpack if you’re hiking.
+Plus, shower caps are cheap enough that you can buy a few in case it gets too slobbery.

 If you like using Dawn, then we also have Dawn Dish Soap Uses That Will Make Your Life Easier!

-11. Or spray apple cider vinegar on your dog’s coat to get rid of fleas.
+11. Or, spray apple cider vinegar and water on your dog’s coat to get rid of fleas.

 You can also use old towels or jeans — anything your pup can sink her teeth into and that you won’t mind giving up.

-13. Tie and braid strips of an old shirt around a tennis ball to make a DIY tug toy.
+13. Or, tie and braid strips of an old shirt around a tennis ball to make a DIY dog toy.

 14. Make homemade dog treats with pumpkin and banana.

 I like to mix a can of pureed pumpkin with a banana in my food processor or blender.
-Then I spoon it into an ice cube tray and freeze.
+Then I spoon it into a dog-inspired ice cube tray and freeze.
 They’re great to help your dog cool down in the summer heat!